PEN/Heim Translation Fund Grants

 NOT eligible: Translations of works with multiple original authors, such as anthologies, translations of literary criticism, and scholarly or otherwise technical texts.

 Note: Translators may only submit one project per year.
 Projects that have been previously submitted and have not received a grant are unlikely to be reconsidered in a subsequent year.
-Translators who have previously been awarded grants by the Fund are ineligible to reapply for three years after the year in which they receive a grant–for example, grant recipients from 2020 are now eligible to reapply.
+Translators who have previously been awarded PEN/Heim Translation Fund grants are ineligible to reapply for three years after receiving a grant–for example, grant recipients from 2023 are now eligible to reapply.

 Submission Guidelines

-• All documents should be in 12pt, Times New Roman, single spaced, and with 1 inch margins.
+Applications are only accepted via Submittable.
+All documents should be formatted in 12pt Times New Roman, single spaced, with 1-inch margins.

 • A 1-2 page statement outlining the work and describing its importance.